-Hugh Hefner Fast Facts
+Hugh Hefner Fast Facts - CNN

 October 4, 2011 - NBC cancels “The Playboy Club,” a television drama based on the original Playboy Club set in the early 1960s, after three episodes.

-January 2012 - Playboy Enterprises Inc. announces that its headquarters will move from Chicago to Los Angeles by the end of April.
+January 2012 - Playboy Enterprises, Inc. announces that its headquarters will move from Chicago to Los Angeles by the end of April.

-November 2012 - Hefner and his son Cooper speak to the Wall Street Journal about the probability of Cooper taking over as the public face of Playboy in 2014.

-December 1, 2012 - Announces his engagement to Crystal Harris is back on.
+December 1, 2012 - Announces his engagement to Harris is back on, and the couple tie the knot on December 31.

 March 2013 - In an interview for Esquire magazine, Hefner claims the number of women he’s slept with is “over a thousand, I’m sure.
 There were chunks of my life when I was married, and when I was married I never cheated.
 But I made up for it when I wasn’t married.”